CaptEmulation/nitrogen-website/source/guides/start/setup.md

 With the command line tool installed, let's create a user account with the hosted Nitrogen service:

-`> n2 user create <your-email>`
+`> n2 user create --email <your-email> --name 'Your Name'`

-This will ask you for a password and your real time, create an account for you, and store away your credentials for use with the command line tool.
+This will ask you for a password, create an account for you, and store away your credentials for use with the command line tool.
 Let's run one more command just to make sure it is all up and working correctly:

 `> n2 principal ls`

 A [principal in Nitrogen](/docs/concepts/principals.html) is an entity that authenticates with the service.
 It could be a device, user, or even the service itself.

 You should see just one principal at this point, the user you just created, since you haven't added any devices to the service.
-Let's rectify that situation by [creating our first device](camera.html)
+Let's [create our first device](camera.html).